 • Hormone treatments for post-menopause or birth control

 • Recent delivery, especially by a Caesarian section

 Being overweight increases the chances of developing DVT, for the extra weight increases the pressure on the veins in the legs, which makes it harder for them to move the blood quickly.
 Smoking has deleterious impacts on both circulation and clotting and is another cause of DVT.
 Prolonged inactivity can also cause DVT.
 During long car rides or plane trips, the patient doesn’t move much, and the blood will collect in their legs as a result.

 How Can Deep Vein Thrombosis Be Prevented?

-A patient can decrease their risks of developing DVT by developing good health habits, like exercising and maintaining a healthy weight.
-If they have a family history of DVT or are otherwise at risk, they should discuss other preventive measures with our doctor.
+A patient can decrease the risks of developing DVT by developing good health habits, like exercising and maintaining a healthy weight.
+If they have a family history of DVT or are otherwise at risk, they should discuss other preventive measures with our Aventura vein doctor.

 If you think you may be at risk of developing deep vein thrombosis, make an appointment at Miami vein center in Pembroke Pines and Hollywood.